2060-io/message-pickup-repository/docs/message-pickup-repository-client.md

   - `callback`: A function that receives the `JsonRpcParamsMessage` containing:
     - `connectionId: string`: The connection ID.
     - `message: QueuedMessage[]`: Array of queued messages.

 - **Returns**: `void`

+---

+### `notificationToken(callback)`

+Registers a callback to retrieve the `device_token` associated with a specific connection from mediator.
+This method is primarily used to provide the token when sending messages to the WebSocket server.

+- **Parameters**:

+  - `callback`: A function that receives a `connectionId` as a parameter and returns a `Promise` that resolves to the device token or `undefined` if no token is available.
+    - `connectionId: string`: The connection ID for which to retrieve the token.

+- **Returns**: `void`